KhronosGroup/VulkanSC-Tools/BUILD.md

 See this [list](#cmake-visual-studio-generators) of other possible generators for Visual Studio.

-When generating the project files, the absolute path to a Vulkan-Headers install directory must be provided.
+When generating the project files, the absolute path to a VulkanSC-Headers install directory must be provided.
 This can be done by setting the `VULKAN_HEADERS_INSTALL_DIR` environment variable or by setting the `VULKAN_HEADERS_INSTALL_DIR` CMake variable with the `-D` CMake option.
-In either case, the variable should point to the installation directory of a Vulkan-Headers repository built with the install target.
+In either case, the variable should point to the installation directory of a VulkanSC-Headers repository built with the install target.

 The above steps create a Windows solution file named `Vulkan-Tools.sln` in the build directory.